What’s wastewater got to do with trails?

 Thanks for going with the flow.
 (We promise it’ll be worth the wait!)

-There are two trails located on Charlotte Water’s property that need to be closed for public safety during the construction of the project: the Whitewater Center’s Tortuga Trail and Carolina Thread Trail’s Long Creek Preserve Trail.
+There are three trails located on Charlotte Water’s property that needed to be closed for public safety during the construction of the project: the Whitewater Center’s Tortuga Trail and Needle Trail, and the Carolina Thread Trail’s Long Creek Preserve Trail.
 The Whitewater Center has built the new Field Trip Trail to offset the closure of these trails.

 Additionally, kayaking and fishing in Long Creek will be restricted for public safety during the construction of the new bridge to access the Stowe Facility.